A Brief introduction to Scanlon Leaders and their Ideas

 A company is rightly judged by its products and services---but it must also face scrutiny and judgement as to its humanity.

 Hugh DePree is the oldest son of D.J.
 DePree.
 During his tenure as CEO at Herman Miller Hugh worked with Carl Frost to further refine and apply the Scanlon Principles and Processes.
 Hugh DePree wrote Business as Unusual which describes Herman Miller Leadership and design philosophy.
+The book is out of print but if you can find a copy it is well worth the effort.
 Hugh was honored with the Scanlon Stewardship Award in 1999.

 We were warmed as a family is warmed by good news, when we embraced the Scanlon Plan as the way to manage the company.